-- Step 3.
+Step 3.
 All diving qualifiers will compete on both boards at the national meet provided they successfully complete the qualification rounds on both boards.
-If a diver does not enter, scratches or is disqualified from one of the boards during the qualification round, he or she will advance only on the qualifying board. - Step 4.
+If a diver does not enter, scratches or is disqualified from one of the boards during the qualification round, they will advance on only the qualifying board.

+Step 4.
 An alternate list of divers will be created using the same process as above.
 The list will be used in case a diver who qualified for the championships has become ineligible or unavailable and withdraws before the first event of the championships.
 Alternates will be listed in the order in which they would be selected to the meet.